Robust Identity Perceptual Watermark Against Deepfake Face Swapping: Experiment

 \subsubsection{Quantitative Evaluation}

 In this section, we quantitatively evaluated the visual qualities of watermarked images and the watermark recovery accuracies after common and face swapping manipulations.

 \textbf{Visual Quality.} We employed the average peak signal-to-noise ratio (PSNR) and structural similarity index measure (SSIM)~\cite{SSIM[27]} between the raw and watermarked images to evaluate the visual quality of watermarked images.
-As Table~\ref{tab:vis_quality_celeba} reports, while the goal of embedding watermarks into raw images imperceivably stands for all contrastive methods, our proposed approach achieves the state-of-the-art visual quality in terms of PSNR and SSIM at both resolution levels.
-Meanwhile, it can be observed that although pursuing the same objective in visual quality, the proactive distortion models, AntiForgery~\cite{AntiForgery[2]} and CMUA~\cite{CMUA[1]}, have revealed relatively unsatisfactory performance since the noises and perturbations are directly added to raw images while watermarking approaches execute image reconstructions.
+As Table~\ref{tab:vis_quality_celeba} reports, while the goal of embedding watermarks into raw images imperceivably stands for all contrastive methods, our proposed approach achieves state-of-the-art visual quality in terms of PSNR and SSIM at both resolution levels, except for ranking a competitive second place for SSIM at the $256 \times 256$ resolution.
+Meanwhile, for the $128 \times 128$ resolution, RDA~\cite{RootDeepfake[33]} and CIN~\cite{CIN[6]} appear to have reasonable PSNR values above $43$ and SSIM values above $0.95$.
+Although slightly behind in terms of PSNR, ARWGAN~\cite{ARWGAN[53]} and SepMark~\cite{SepMark[10]} perform well with SSIM values above $0.9$.
+For the $256 \times 256$ resolution, MBRS~\cite{MBRS[5]} and InvisMark~\cite{InvisMark[75]} are promising for both PSNR and SSIM metrics, where InvisMark exhibits competitive performance compared to our approach.
+On the other hand, it can be observed that, although pursuing the same objective in visual quality, the proactive distortion models, AntiForgery~\cite{AntiForgery[2]} and CMUA~\cite{CMUA[1]}, have revealed relatively unsatisfactory performance, since noises and perturbations are directly added to raw images, while watermarking approaches execute image reconstructions.

 \textbf{Watermark Recovery on Common Manipulations.} The watermarks are represented via binary values, and the bit-wise accuracy of the recovered watermark is computed by comparing it to the original watermark following